Student Resources

 Student Representee on School Committees

-Two students in the School of Nursing shall be selected as representatives to the regular faculty meeting of the School of Nursing.
+A minimum of one student in the School of Nursing shall be selected as representative to the regular faculty meetings of the School of Nursing; one graduate nursing student will be selected as representative to the regular SON Graduate Program Meetings.

 Graduate Capstone Guidelines